ergworld/docs/README.md

 ## How to connect to ErgWorld
 Once you received the credentails, you are able to use the platform.

-Estabilising a connection to ErgWorld Global is a 2-step process:
+Estabilising a connection to ErgWorld is a 2-step process:
 1. request access to establish connection
 2. estabilish WebSocket connection with the provided access token